MetaMudraGames/Asphyxia/games/01_AXIOM/DESIGN_NOTES.md

 **What Changed from "Narrator":**

 The v1-2 narrator was a voice.
-The Operator is an entity.
+The Operator is an entity with its own agenda.

 ```
 NARRATOR (v1-2):